Ekaterina Makarova: 2017: Wimbledon doubles champion, third singles title

 Makarova began her season at the Brisbane International.
 She lost in the first round to Misaki Doi 6–7, 4–6.
-However, in doubles, she and Elena Vesnina reached the final, losing the match to Bethanie Mattek-Sands/Sania Mirza in straight sets.
+However, in doubles, she and Vesnina reached the final, losing the match to Bethanie Mattek-Sands/Sania Mirza in straight sets.
 In Melbourne, the Russians reached the quarterfinals.
-At the St. Petersburg Open, she lost in the first round to doubles partner Vesnina.
+At St. Petersburg, she lost in the first round to doubles partner Vesnina.
 In Dubai, she reached the third round before losing to Lauren Davis.
 The doubles team, however, won the trophy by defeating Hlaváčková/Peng in three sets.
 After reaching the semifinals of the Indian Wells Open, the duo had the chance to become the new number-one ranked doubles players if they had won the title, but they only reached the quarterfinals, suffering there an unpredictable loss to Gabriela Dabrowski and Xu Yifan, the eventual champions.

 Makarova faced top-ranked Kerber in the first round of the French Open, beating her in two sets; this was the first time in the French Open history and the first time in the Open Era tennis history since 2001 that a number-one ranked player failed to reach the second round.
 According to WTA Insider, Makarova after her win over Kerber was ranked fourth among active players by number of top-ten wins at Grand Slam tournaments, with 10.

-She and Vesnina won their third joint and individual Grand Slam doubles title in Wimbledon, crushing runners-up Chan Hao-cChing /Monica Niculescu, 6–0, 6–0.
+She and Vesnina won their third joint and individual Grand Slam doubles title in Wimbledon, crushing runners-up Chan Hao-ching /Monica Niculescu, 6–0, 6–0.
 This was the first "double bagel" in the women's doubles tournament final since 1953.
-The Russian went on winning the Washington Open in singles, beating players as Olympic champion Puig and world No. 2, Simona Halep.
+The Russian went on winning the Washington Open in singles, beating players as Olympic champion Monica Puig and world No. 2, Simona Halep.
 In the finals, she prevailed over Julia Görges, winning her third WTA singles title.

-Makarova got into the third round of the Rogers Cup, defeating seventh-seeded Johanna Konta en-route but eventually losing to Lucie Safarova.
+Makarova got into the third round of the Rogers Cup, defeating seventh-seeded Johanna Konta en-route but eventually losing to Lucie Šafářová.
 She again reached third round at the Cincinnati Open, crushing third-seeded Kerber en-route but losing to Sloane Stephens.
 Makarova thrice in a row defeated a top-10 in the second round of the US Open, fifth-seeded Caroline Wozniacki, for the first time in her career after seven losses in a row against her.